William-Hortone/linkedin-clone/README.md

 # linkedin-clone

 This project is a pesonal challenge.
-The main idea was to ###clonne_Linkedin.
+The main idea was to clone Linkedin.
-In this project I used:

-## What I used

 <h3> 👨🏻•💻 About Me </h3>